Here i go now

 The next week flew by with so many memorable moments , too many to go into here but here are a few vivid memories .

-A late night arrival to Whitefish after a huge day , after starting out from my roadside camp about 60 kms past Fernie.
-This was a great day with spectacular scenery , plenty of snow on the Whitefish and Red Meadow Passes and some great riding .
-I was ready for sleep once i got to Whitefish ,at the end of Day 3.
+Day 3 was a great day with spectacular scenery , plenty of snow on the Whitefish and Red Meadow Passes and some great riding .
+I was ready for sleep once i got to Whitefish .

 The next day , the weather was good all the way up and over Richmond Pass , as i was flying down this super fast descent i noticed dark clouds of an approaching storm.
-I got hit by this about 20 kms from Ovando .
-I arrived at the store /Hotel between 6 and 7pm , absolutely soaked, My plan to get to Lincoln went out the window as i decided to stay in the comfy Horse Carriage across the road .
+I got hit by torrential rain about 20 kms from Ovando as thunder rumbled loudly and bright flashes lit the dark skies.
+I arrived at the store /Hotel between 6 and 7pm , absolutely soaked and cold.
+My plan to get to Lincoln went out the window as i decided to stay in the comfy Horse Carriage across the road .
 Glad i made this decision as i later heard the ride over Huckleberry pass that evening was very tough with torrential rain and big lightning .

 Another very early start on Day 9 , still raining and i was headed for Union Pass.
 There was a couple of nasty sections of mud before i came to the snow on the higher ground .
+Lots of shiny glaring eyes were watching me as i ascended in the dark , bright and curious in the beam os my head torch .
+I wondered what animals these eyes belonged to and at the same time it was best not to overthink it .
+Just keep moving !!
 This was a very tough section that took hours to get through .
-Even after getting through all the snow the decent on the other side was a challenge as it was very wet and muddy .
+Even after getting through all the snow, the descent on the other side was a challenge as it was very wet and muddy .

 I was rejuvenated and felt great as i hammered it into Pinedale .
-The terrain now was so much different than what i d just come through .
-I sped along these dusty roads in the barren landscape as the sun was shinning .
-I camped at Diagnus Well , 40 or so kms out of Atlantic city .
+The terrain now was so much different than what I had just come through .
+I sped along these dusty roads in the barren landscape as the sun warmed my tired body.
+After a long day I camped at Diagnus Well , 40 or so kms out of Atlantic city .

 The ride to Wamsutter and on to Brush mountain Lodge was tough with Hot and windy conditions , this was the first day that my legs felt like they had no energy .
 I got to the Lodge and was greeted by a super hug from lovely Kirsten .
 After food and a shower i decided to sleep and get up for an early start .
-I needed this re set after a very long day .
+I needed this re set after pushing hard for 9 days solid .
 Once again , i made the best decision , as i was totally rejuvenated on the morning of Day 10.

 It was a great feeling to be in Colorado , i was feeling great as i flew down to Steamboat Springs , resupplied and headed out into the lush green valley .